 About the Author: David McDonald is a local web developer, writer and photographer in San Francisco and currently operates out of the Castro.
 He enjoys photography, bike rides, yoga, Cher, and a good burrito.
-He acts as editor of A Box of Paints, and can be followed @davidmc.
+Check out David McDonald Photo, and follw him @davidmc.

 I’m going to let you in on a little secret; I don’t know anything about photography.
 That might be too harsh, but my technical prowess isn’t nearly as high as the other Brotogs that you see on these pages.
 The best way to learn is by being the worst person in the band.
 Brotogs is mostly a good reason to hang out with a bunch of my friends and take photos; two of my favorite things.